 Whether it was singing along at a live performance with Stevie Wonder, Lionel Richie or The Jacksons, or dancing to the beats of David Guetta, Tiesto or Usher, I felt as if I was being transported to another dimension.
 It was during these time I discovered the healing power of music.

 I’m certain that I’m not the only one who feels this way.
 Music has played a pivotal role in every single historical era and culture in the world.
 It has been an integral part of human culture because of its capacity to evoke emotions and help us express the unspoken.

 Since most cultures have developed their own expressions of music, there now exists countless varieties of musical genres and instruments.
 The Aborigines in Australia have the didgeridoo, Indians play tunes with the sitar, in Scotland, it’s the bagpipes, and the Mexicans love the banjo.

 It’s been proven that just 20 minutes of music therapy leads to positive results such as elevated mood, increased socialization, boosted mental stimulation and a reduction in agitation.

 It’s also been shown that music enhances our brain function by stimulating the formation of brain chemicals such as dopamine, the “motivation molecule”, and oxytocin, the “trust and moral molecule”.
 Listening to music has also been shown to slow down brain aging.

-Given the healing power of music, it’s no surprise that music has become a popular tool used by therapists to treat patients with chronic conditions such as depression and Alzheimer’s.
+Given the healing power of music, it’s no surprise that it’s has become a popular tool used by therapists to treat patients with chronic conditions such as depression and Alzheimer’s.
 They tap into a reservoir of a wide variety of musical styles to elicit feelings of relaxation, healing or stimulation in their patients.

 Studies also show that music makes us better learners.
 When music is taught to students, they show a big improvement in language development, IQ, test scores, brain connectivity and spatial intelligence.